Keepertje/P1-Monitor-React-native/README.md

 This is a React-Native app based on Expo to read the current power usage from the Homewizard P1 meter.

+It does nothing extra to the Homewizard Energy app, just for fun :)

 ## How to Connect to Homewizard P1 Meter
 https://homewizard-energy-api.readthedocs.io/getting-started.html

 Make sure the api is enabled in the Energy app.

+Use the url: http://{YOUR_API_ADDRESS}/api/v1/data. in the env.js to let the app connect to your Homewizard meter.

 Find the ip adress of your Homewizard P1 meter to access it's api using Discovery.